Home / Basics / Highnote API

 For more information on calculating request complexity, see Request Complexity.

-If your request is rate limited, the Highnote API will return a 429 TOO MANY REQUESTS
+When an API request is rate limited, Highnote API returns a 429 TOO MANY REQUESTS

 status code.

-If you exceed the API rate limit, the cost field will not be present in your API response.
-Instead of giving the query cost, the Highnote API uses a retryAfter
+If you exceed the API rate limit, the cost field is not returned in your API response.
+Instead, the Highnote API uses a retryAfter

 field to show how long to wait before retrying.

-The following example represents a response of a rate-limited API request:
+The following example represents a response of a request that is rate-limited:

 Refer to the following best practices to avoid hitting rate limits: